Kinggerm/GetOrganelle/README.md

 ## Instruction

+<b>Find more organelle genome assembly instruction at [GetOrganelle.wiki](https://github.com/Kinggerm/GetOrganelle/wiki).</b>

-<b>In most cases, what you actually need to do is just typing in one simple command as suggested in <a href="#recipes">Recipes</a ></b>.
-But you are still highly recommended to read the following minimal introductions:
+<b>In most cases, what you actually need to do is just typing in one simple command as suggested in <a href="#recipes">Recipes</a >.
+But you are still highly recommended to read the following minimal introductions</b>:

 <b>Preparing Data</b>